-2020 census data availability is expected no sooner than late in Q4.
-Analysis will begin in Q4.
+2020 census data availability is expected in FY 2022.

-ST-3j: General Outreach Activities
+ST-3j: Metropolitan Transportation Plan Outreach

 Staff will continue to broaden general outreach activities throughout the fiscal year.
-These activities will be accelerated in Q2 and Q3 in support of the development of the 2022 Metropolitan Transportation Plan, including distribution and assessment of a citizen survey, holding one or more public kickoff forums, and hosting one or more demographically or geographically targeted focus group.
+These activities will be accelerated in Q2 and Q3 in support of the development of the 2022

+Metropolitan Transportation Plan, including distribution and assessment of a citizen survey, holding one or more public kickoff forums, and hosting one or more demographically or geographically targeted focus group.

-Major activities will be documented in the FY 2021 report, and in the FY 2022 MTP.
+Major activities will be documented in the FY 2022 report and the MTP.